tomit4/react-kata/README.md

 ## Tasks

-1. **Discovery**: Read the requirements and familiarize yourself with the codebase and API. (~10-15 min)
+1. **Discovery**: Read the requirements and familiarize yourself with the codebase and API. (~10 min)
-1. **Organize/Plan**: Review each feature and talk through any design & implementation choices.
-Mention pros and cons of each decision.
-Base your choices on importance to Product + UX, as well as technical complexity. (~10 min)
+1. **Organize/Plan**: Review each feature and think through any design & implementation choices, considering pros and cons of each decision.
+Base your choices on importance to Product + UX, as well as technical complexity. (~15-30 min)
-1. **Implement/Test**: Start building the features from the provided starter application. (~45-60 min)
+1. **Implement/Test**: Start building the features from the provided starter application. (~60-90 min)

 ## Requirements